initialcommit-com/git-sim/docs/mcp.md

 - Safe commands (and non-git commands) pass through instantly — a cheap string pre-filter avoids any analysis cost on the vast majority of calls.
-- Risky commands trigger an "ask" permission decision whose reason contains the pre-flight report (risk level, what would be lost, recovery command), so you approve or reject with ground truth in front of you.
+- Risky commands trigger an "ask" permission decision whose reason contains the pre-flight report (risk level, the text graph of affected commits and files, what would be lost, recovery command), so you approve or reject with ground truth in front of you — even in a terminal where the image cannot open.
 - The hook never denies on its own and fails open on any internal error — it adds information to Claude Code's existing permission flow, never a new failure mode.